Our Commitment to Diversity, Equity, and Inclusion

 Our department has a long history of leadership in these areas.
 Some notable past members of the department include Latunde Odeku – the first African-American neurosurgeon trained in the United States and Africa’s first neurosurgeon, who completed his neurosurgical residency at U-M from 1954-1960 – as well as early female neurosurgery leaders such as Elizabeth Crosby (for whom our Crosby Neurosurgical Laboratories are named) – who was the first woman to be promoted to full professor at the University of Michigan Medical School in 1936 – and Joan Venes, a founding member of the American Society of Pediatric Neurosurgery, who became U-M’s first full-time pediatric neurosurgeon 1983.

-Notably, our current department chair is Karin Muraszko, who became the first female chair of an academic neurosurgery department in the U.S. in 2005.
+Notably, Karin Muraszko who served as our department chair from 2005 to 2022, was the first female chair of an academic neurosurgery department in the U.S..

 A Committed Future